 David Conover joined the University of Oregon as the vice president for research and innovation in August 2016.
 Prior to coming to UO he was the vice president for research at Stony Brook University, where he previously served as dean of the School of Marine and Atmospheric Sciences and as professor of Marine Science.
 Conover has authored over 125 publications on the ecology and evolution of marine fishes, and his research has been supported for over 30 years by NSF, NOAA, and various private foundations.

-Dennis C. Galvan is vice provost for international affairs and professor in the Political Science and International Studies Departments at the University of Oregon.
-Professor Galvan joined the University of Oregon International Studies and Political Science Departments in July 2001.
-In the first four years of his career he benefitted enormously from the camaraderie and mentorship of the University of Florida Political Science Department and African Studies Center, but the call to return home to the West Coast proved too strong to resist.
-He received his Ph.D. from the University of California, Berkeley in 1996 and his B.A. from Stanford University in 1987.
+Dennis C. Galvan is vice provost for international affairs, interim dean of undergraduate studies, and professor in the political science and international studies departments at the University of Oregon.
+Galvan joined the UO international studies and political science departments in July 2001.
+In the first four years of his career he benefitted enormously from the camaraderie and mentorship of the University of Florida political science department and african studies center, but the call to return home to the West Coast proved too strong to resist.
+He received his BA from Stanford University in 1987 and his PhD from the University of California, Berkeley in 1996.

 Adriene Lim is the dean of libraries and Phillip H. Knight Chair.
 Lim joined the university from Oakland University in Michigan where she served as chief administrative officer for the school's main Kresge Library and Medical Library.
-Previously, she was at Portland State university, holding positions that included interim university librarian, associate university librarian, and head of library technologies.
-Lim earned a bachelor of fine arts degree and a master’s degree in library and information science from Wayne State University in Detroit, Mich.
-She received a doctorate in library and information science from Simmons College in Boston, Mass.
+Previously, she was at Portland State University, holding positions that included interim university librarian, associate university librarian, and head of library technologies.
+Lim earned a bachelor of fine arts degree and a master’s degree in library and information science from Wayne State University in Detroit, Michigan.
+She received a doctorate in library and information science from Simmons College in Boston, Massachusetts.

-Christoph Lindner is professor and dean of the College of Design and honorary research professor in Cultural Analysis at the University of Amsterdam.
-Previously, he was professor of media and culture at the University of Amsterdam, where he launched and directed the ASCA Cities Project and served as founding director of the Netherlands Institute for Cultural Analysis (NICA).
-From 2010-2014, he was also director of the Amsterdam School for Cultural Analysis (ASCA), a research institute and doctoral school focused on the interdisciplinary study of contemporary society, politics, and culture.
+Christoph Lindner is professor and dean of the College of Design and honorary research professor in cultural analysis at the University of Amsterdam.
+Previously, he was professor of media and culture at the University of Amsterdam, where he launched and directed the ASCA Cities Project and served as founding director of the Netherlands Institute for Cultural Analysis.
+From 2010-2014, he was also director of the Amsterdam School for Cultural Analysis, a research institute and doctoral school focused on the interdisciplinary study of contemporary society, politics, and culture.
 In his research and teaching, he is particularly interested in the interrelations between cities, globalization, and issues of political ecology, sustainability, and creative practice, which he approaches from a comparative, transnational perspective.

 W. Andrew Marcus, Tykeson Dean of Arts and Sciences, oversees the operations of 41 academic departments and programs in the College of Arts and Sciences.
-In his 13-year career at the UO, Marcus has served as head of the Department of Geography (2008-11) and associate dean for social sciences (2011-13).
+In his 13-year career at the University of Oregon, Marcus has served as head of the Department of Geography (2008-11) and associate dean for social sciences (2011-13).
 He served as acting dean in 2013 and interim dean from 2014-2016 when he was named Tykeson Dean of Arts and Sciences.
 Marcus is a professor of geography whose research focuses on human impacts on rivers and the use of remote sensing technology to map and understand rivers.
-He earned a bachelor's degree from Stanford University; a master's degree from Arizona State University; and a Ph.D. in Geography from University of Colorado.
+He earned a bachelor's degree from Stanford University, a master's degree from Arizona State University, and a PhD in geography from University of Colorado.

 Vice Provost for Information Services and Chief Information Officer

-Jessie Minton is the University of Oregon's Chief Information Officer, responsible for IT services and strategy throughout the university.
-As the vice provost for Information Services, she also oversees Information Services, the UO's central IT department.
+Jessie Minton is the University of Oregon's chief information officer, responsible for IT services and strategy throughout the university.
+As the vice provost for Information Services, she also oversees IS, the UO's central IT department.
 Minton joined the university from Oregon Health & Science University, where she served as director of business operations and technical support services in the school's central IT organization.
 She previously worked at Yahoo! as a senior manager in their search marketing and small business units.
 Minton earned a bachelor's degree in anthropology with a minor in business administration at the UO and a master's degree in management and organizational leadership at Warner Pacific College.